TablePress/TablePress/readme.txt

 1. Create and manage tables by going to the "TablePress" section in the admin menu.

-1. Add a table to a page, post, or text widget, by adding the Shortcode `[table id=&lt;your-table's-id&gt; /]` to its content.
+1. Add a table to a page, post, or text widget, by adding the Shortcode `[table id=<your-table's-ID> /]` to its content.

 1. You can change the table styling by using CSS code, which can be entered into the "Custom CSS" textarea on the "Plugin Options" screen.